willzeng274/ASM_DOM-website/README.md

 The boilerplate automatically compiles C++ code to WebAssembly and asm.js, the client will dynamically require the first if supported, the second otherwise.

+NOTE: If you are some dumb Windows user PLEASE read the instructions in Makefile

 # Project Structure

 ```